Multiple Choice Questions based Multi-Interest Policy Learning for Conversational Recommendation: Related Works

 \subsection{Conversational Recommendation}

 Compared to existing sequential or social recommendation systems \cite{pang2021heterogeneous,zhang2021graph,shen2021multi}, Conversational Recommendation System (CRS) is an effective solution for dynamic user preference modeling and explainable recommendation, originated from task-oriented dialogue systems \cite{lei2018sequicity}.
-This emerging task helps the user to find his dynamic demand with human-like dialogues.
 Through the conversations with users, CRS collects the user’s preference and then generates recommendations directly.
-In recent years, various approaches \cite{lewis2017deal,zhang2018towards,lee2019melu,zou2020neural,chen2019KRRD,zhou2020KGSF,xie2021comparison,priyogi2019preference} based on deep learning and reinforcement learning (RL) have been proposed for CRS.
-For instance, Multi-Armed Bandits based methods \cite{Abs_Greedy,li2021seamlessly,zhang2018towards} and meta-learning based methods \cite{lee2019melu,zou2020neural} solve the user cold-start problem and balance the exploration and exploitation trade-offs for CRS.
-Besides, some methods \cite{zhao2013interactive,Abs_Greedy,sepliarskaia2018preference,zou2020pseudo} focus on asking questions about items for collecting more information of users' preference.
+In recent years, various approaches \cite{lewis2017deal,lee2019melu,chen2019KRRD,zhou2020KGSF,xie2021comparison,priyogi2019preference} based on deep learning and reinforcement learning (RL) have been proposed for CRS.
+Multi-Armed Bandits based methods \cite{Abs_Greedy,li2021seamlessly,zhang2018towards} and meta-learning based methods \cite{lee2019melu,zou2020neural} solve the user cold-start problem and balance the exploration and exploitation trade-offs for CRS.
+Besides, some methods \cite{zhao2013interactive,sepliarskaia2018preference,zou2020pseudo} focus on asking questions about items to obtain the users' preference.
 In addition, the approaches focusing on the dialogue ability \cite{li2018TDCR,chen2019KRRD,zhou2020KGSF}, are more likely to understand user's preferences and intentions with the input of raw natural language, and automatically generate fluent responses.

 The most realistic conversational recommendation setting proposed so far is multi-round conversational recommendation (MCR) \cite{EAR,SCPR,Unicorn,xu2021adapting}.
-In MCR task, the system focuses on whether to ask attributes or make recommendations based on policy learning at each turn, and adjusts action flexibly via users’ feedback, which aims to hit the target item for fewer interaction turns to improve the user experience.
+In MCR task, the system focuses on whether to ask attributes or make recommendations based on policy learning at each turn to hit the target item for fewer interaction turns to improve the user experience.
 In this work, we focus on the MCR problem.